 Spelunky 2 now has online multiplayer on PC

-Grab your pals prepare to blast off to the Moon, for Spelunky 2 added online multiplayer today.
+Grab your pals and prepare to blast off to the Moon, for Spelunky 2 added online multiplayer today.
 Four players can plunder the Moon’s treasures in online co-op, though the murdersome Arena mode isn’t activated yet.
 Technically online is in “public beta” right now, so don’t expect perfection, but you can play it!
 Eventually, you’ll be able to play with folks on PlayStation 4 too.

 While online multiplayer was in Spelunky 2’s PS4 version when it launched, that was wonky enough that the devs decided to hold off on it when the game came to PC a few weeks later.
 The feature quietly launched on Steam yesterday with a wee bug that broke invitations, but shh it’s fine, it’s fixed now – enough for the devs to officially announce online multiplayer is go.